 How to Make a Traditional Lahmacun Sfiha Meat Pies

-I grew up with these flavors Lahmacun in Turkish or Sfiha in Arabic, hot out of the oven!
+I grew up with these flavors Lahmacun (Lahm bi ajeen) or Sfiha, hot out of the oven!

 What is Lahmacun?

-My grandmother in Palestine made “Armenian Sphiha” which is a thin dough topped with a spiced meat mixture.
+My grandmother used to make “Armenian Sphiha” which is a thin dough topped with a spiced meat mixture.